andrew henderson menu

 You can get a European residence permit by purchasing a property in Albania.

-Similar to and right next door to Montenegro, Albania is a great option for residence.
-Especially for US persons.
+Similar to and right next door to Montenegro, Albania is a great option for residence, especially for US persons.

-It has the same program as Montenegro, but with a very different feel to the country.
+It has the same program as Montenegro but with a very different feel to the country.
 There are plenty of different opportunities for you to invest in real estate, especially because Albania is one of the cheapest places in Europe to buy real estate.

-And it is most definitely the cheapest place anywhere for coastal property.
-We’re talking €500 per meter right on the seaside promenade in some places.
+It is most definitely the cheapest place anywhere for coastal property.
+We’re talking €800-€2,000 per meter right on the seaside promenade in some places.

-Like Montenegro, they will definitely check on you to make sure you’re living at the property for at least part of the year.
 If you’re a US citizen, however, they don’t worry about you very much.
 Americans get a few advantages when it comes to the Albanian residence program.

 Serbia